camunda/camunda-docs/docs/guides/getting-started/model-your-first-process.md

 <TabItem value='desktop'>

-Using the Camunda Modeler, processes can be designed and deployed, and new instances can be created.
+Using Camunda Modeler, processes can be designed and deployed, and new instances can be created.

 Design a simple process with one start event and one end event or download this [BPMN model](./bpmn/gettingstarted_quickstart.bpmn).